BYOK (bring your own key)

 Section titled “3.
 Trust and audit boundary”Some teams need to know which logical entity touched their pages and how the inference was billed.
 With BYOK, the provider’s logs are your provider’s logs.
 Marriska is no longer the financial intermediary, and there’s a paper trail you control.

-Section titled “How the routing will work”Each AI task — translation, parsing, visual comparison — is dispatched
+Section titled “How the routing works”Each AI task — translation, parsing, visual comparison — is dispatched

 through a ProviderRegistry that picks the right client based on

-- Your encrypted key is stored against your org.
+- Your key is stored Fernet-encrypted in the database, per user.

-- Each AI call checks “does this org have a BYOK key for this provider?” first.
+- Each AI call checks “does this user have a BYOK key for this provider?” first.

 - If yes, the call goes through your key.
-If no, it falls back to the platform key (counts against your quota).
+If no, it falls back to the platform key.

 Routing is per-task, so you can BYOK the expensive paths (parsing, visual regression) and let the cheap ones run on platform keys.